firebase/extensions/firestore-bigquery-export/README.md

 - [Set up Cloud Firestore in your Firebase project.](https://firebase.google.com/docs/firestore/quickstart)
 - [Link your Firebase project to BigQuery.](https://support.google.com/firebase/answer/6318765)

+#### Transform function

+Prior to sending the document change to BigQuery, you have an opportunity to transform the data with an HTTP function.
+The payload will contain multiple instances of the following:

+{
+  insertId: int;
+  json: {
+    timestamp: int;
+    event_id: int;
+    document_name: string;
+    document_id: int;
+    operation: ChangeType;
+    data: string;
+  },
+}

 #### Backfill your BigQuery dataset

 This extension only sends the content of documents that have been changed -- it does not export your full dataset of existing documents into BigQuery.
 So, to backfill your BigQuery dataset with all the documents in your collection, you can run the [import script](https://github.com/firebase/extensions/blob/master/firestore-bigquery-export/guides/IMPORT_EXISTING_DOCUMENTS.md) provided by this extension.